 Can I cancel my application?

-If you apply for housing but decide you no longer want to live on campus, you may retract your application between December 4, 2017 and February 4, 2018 through My Housing before selecting or being assigned a room without penalty.
+If you apply for housing but decide you no longer want to live on campus, you may retract your application between December 3, 2018 and February 10, 2019 through My Housing before selecting or being assigned a room without penalty.
 The absolute last day to cancel the housing contract for any reason is Wednesday, July 31, 2024.
 Contract release requests received after July 31 will be reviewed in accordance with the contract release process.
 Please note that submission of a contract release request for financial and medical reasons before or after moving in does not ensure that a release will be granted..

 What if I change my mind after I sign the housing contract?

 Students who wish to be released from their housing contract after February 10, 2019 will be subjected to the contract release fee schedule.
 Please do not sign your housing contract if you are not certain you can live on campus next year.
 It is important to discuss all available options with your parent(s) or guardian(s) BEFORE signing the 2019-2020 Annual Residence Hall and Dining Services Agreement; once signed, you are financially responsible for room and board charges for the fall and spring semesters.

 What if I submitted a Housing Application but don’t select a room?

 Students who have applied and signed a contract, but have not selected a room by March 6, 2019 will be assigned an open space.
 Students should cancel their housing application if they do not wish to be assigned a space and a meal plan for the 2019-2020 academic year.

 What scenarios allow a student to cancel their room assignment and contract?

 Please aware that checking out of your room, commuting, or moving to an off-campus residence does not qualify as being released from the housing contract, and does not make you eligible for a housing or board refund.
 All students must be approved to be released from their contract by the housing office.